 The individual needs of every special educational needs or disabled child will be reviewed regularly and consideration given to any additional vulnerabilities they may have which could lead to safety and welfare concerns arising.
+In addition we will keep under review the potential need for additional pastoral support.

-Should any concerns arise in relation to any child in relation to their safety and welfare ---- School will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare Marlborough School will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.6 Online safety
+6.9 Online safety

 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
 Many are used within our school.
 However, there are those that seek to use these for their own or others gratification.
-The link below provides more information on on-line safety and cover issues such as:
+The links below provide more information on on-line safety and cover issues such as: